wwfxuk/changelog-cli/README.md

 ## How To
-To keep an accurate changelog, whenenever you commit a change that affects how end users use your project, use this command line tool to add a line to the changelog.
+To keep an accurate changelog, whenever you commit a change that affects how end users use your project, use this command line tool to add a line to the changelog.

 If you added a new feature, use something like `changelog new "added feature x"`.
 This will add a